ananyaarun/Docker/README.md

-# OSM1
+# Docker Installation
-Open Street Maps sample 1
+Docker installation for setting up an E2E environment for Open Street Maps